 GripWalk.
 Get familiar with this term.
-It appears to be the future of ski boot soles.
+It is the future of ski boot soles.

 With the big uptick in interest in ski touring and backcountry access, ski boot manufacturers have been getting creative in resolving the issue of boot sole compatibility for backcountry and on piste activities.
 Backcountry boots need greater griping power because backcountry skiers are hiking in them.
 Skiers staying on the trails of ski resorts don’t really need that extra grip to get from lodge to lift and back again.
-At times though, such a feature could be handy, if not welcomed.
-In other words, having better gripping soles on ski boots wouldn’t be such a bad thing.
+At times though, such a feature is very handy, if not welcomed.
+In other words, having better gripping soles on ski boots isn’t such a bad thing.

 It was clear that there needed to be better compatibility between boots and bindings such that skiers could readily step into bindings for backcountry one day, and for on resort trails the next.

 Enter GripWalk.
 Because Avie’s Ski / Sports sells Tecnica, Dalbello, Roxa, and Nordica ski boots, as well as Marker ski bindings, all of which use GripWalk, I will refer to this trend and the new boot sole involved simply as GripWalk.

 The big deal with GripWalk, which was developed by Marker, a major manufacturer of ski bindings, is that equipped boots have rocker (e.g., a slight “u-shape”) along the sole so that walking is more natural, and therefore easier.
 There are also rubber pads on the boot sole, providing for greater traction and less unexpected slipping and sliding.
 The other big deal with GripWalk is that the boot can be used in both backcountry and alpine ski bindings, provided they are clicked into GripWalk equipped bindings.